Overview

 Challenges

-- developing the standards
+- developing transparent, authentic and fair standards

 - developing ways to explicitly communicate the standards to students and staff